What should you ask your doctor about acute myeloid leukemia?

 - How will treatment affect my daily activities?

 - What will we do if the treatment doesn’t work or if the leukemia comes back?

 - What type of follow-up will I need after treatment?

 Be sure to write down any questions you have that are not on this list.
-For instance, you might want specific information about expected recovery times so that you can plan your work schedule.
+For instance, you might want specific information about expected recovery times.
 Or you may want to ask about clinical trials for which you may qualify.
-Taking another person and/or a tape recorder to the appointment can be helpful.
+Taking another person and/or a tape recorder to your appointments can be helpful.

 Keep in mind, too, that doctors aren’t the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, might be able to answer some of your questions.
 You can find out more about speaking with your health care team in Talking With Your Doctor.

 Last Revised: 02/22/2016